 He spent over 25 years working with Shell and was a member of the Board of Shell Australia.
-He is a Director of Citywide Service Solutions, a member of the Australasian Advisory Board of Aveva Ltd, Director of National Trust (Victoria), Chairman of Renew Australia and is a fellow of the AICD.
+He is a Director of Citywide Service Solutions, pitt&sherry, National Trust (Victoria), Chairman of Renew Australia, and is a fellow of the AICD.
 He was formerly President of Lorne Sculpture Biennale and a Director of the Melbourne Forum.
 He has a Senior Executive MBA from Melbourne Business School.

 Craig AllchinBoard Member